ahamdesigner/brahmi/README.md

 # brahmi
-script of all script accessible to all languages
+script of all script uni language support direct translation to any language